 The Best Solution for Pilot and Passenger Lavatory Needs

-WAG bags or ‘Waste Alleviation and Gelling’ bags offer the best solution when it comes to personal lavatory systems for small aircraft.
-Restop wag bags guarantee a sanitary restroom option anytime you need one.
+Waste Bags or ‘Waste Alleviation and Gelling’ bags offer the best solution when it comes to personal lavatory systems for small aircraft.
+Restop Waste Bags guarantee a sanitary restroom option anytime you need one.
 Men, women, and even children can use them, and it is no more complicated than using a regular toilet or portable john.

 All Restop products are packaged to withstand travel.
 The Restop RS1 is designed for liquid waste while the Restop RS2 is designed for both liquid and solid waste.
 The RS1’s super absorbent polymers and enzymes can absorb a full 20 ounces of urine.
 Thanks to its wide opening with a semi-rigid rim, it’s easy to use by both men and women.

 The RS2 safely contains and neutralizes human waste thanks to a patented gas-impervious “bag within a bag” design.
 The same polymers and enzymes used in the RS1 are inside the RS2.
 These polymers change the composition of the waste, containing and encapsulating it.
 Meanwhile, the enzymes work to accelerate the breakdown of both pee and poop.
 The polymers and enzymes also eliminate odor.
 In addition, all RS1 and RS2 waste bags come with ample toilet paper and antimicrobial wipes.

 Once you have finished peeing or pooping, simply cinch the inner bag closed and seal the outer bag shut.
 Because all Restop Waste Bags are puncture-resistant, you can even roll the used bags up and safely store it on the plane or in your luggage without fear of spillage.
 Once you land, find a regular trash bin and easily dispose of the Waste Bag.